bedops/bedops/docs/content/revision-history.rst

 * OS X compilation improvements

   * We have made changes to the OS X build process for half of the BEDOPS binaries, which allows direct compilation with Clang/LLVM (part of the Apple Xcode distribution).
 Those binaries now use Apple's system-level C++ library, instead of GNU's ``libstdc++``.

+    This change means that we require Mac OS X 10.7 ("Lion") or greater |---| we do not support 10.6 at this time.

-    This change already makes compilation faster and simpler, and it reduces the size and complexity of Mac OS X builds and installer packages.
+    Compilation is faster and simpler, and we can reduce the size and complexity of Mac OS X builds and installer packages.
 By using Apple's C++ library, we also reduce the likelihood of missing library errors.
 When this process is completed for the remaining binaries, it will no longer be necessary to install GCC 4.7+ (by way of MacPorts or other package managers) in order to build BEDOPS on OS X, nor will we have to bundle ``libstdc++`` with the installer.

 =================
 Previous versions